acomplicatedframework/ACWOL/index.md

 <p>
 A Complicated Way of Life (ACWOL) proposes a foundational premise highly relevant to the age of artificial intelligence...
-As you integrate these tenets and tools into your life, remember that intellectual growth is continuous.
 Reflect, apply, observe.
 </p>